-FMEC deliberated on all domains of value of the deliberative framework before developing its recommendation: clinical value, unmet clinical need, distinct social and ethical considerations, economic considerations, and impacts on health systems.
+FMEC deliberated on all domains of value of the deliberative framework prior to developing their recommendation: clinical value, unmet clinical need, distinct social and ethical considerations, economic considerations, and impacts on health systems.
 For further information on the domains of value, please refer to the Expert Committee Deliberation at Canada's Drug Agency document.

-FMEC considered the following key discussion points, organized by the 5 domains of value.
+FMEC considered the following key discussion points, organized by the five domains of value.

-- FMEC concluded that it is uncertain whether dabrafenib plus trametinib demonstrates acceptable clinical value versus appropriate comparators in the Canadian setting. - FMEC members highlighted the following points:

-- FMEC discussed that given the rarity of this condition, the results from the ROAR trial likely represent the best available evidence.
-FMEC highlighted that all the outcomes assessed in the ROAR trial (overall response rate, duration of response, progression-free survival, overall survival and safety) are important.
-However, there is a lack of evidence for important outcomes such as health-related quality of life.
-Further, there is a lack of detail on impact to disease burden, such as outcomes to measure the delay in requiring certain procedures (e.g., tracheostomy), duration of hospitalization, and improvement in feeding functions. - FMEC discussed that the clinical effects are meaningful.
-Based on the ROAR trial with a median follow-up of 11.1 months, the overall response rate was 56% (95% confidence interval, 38.1 to 72.1) and the overall survival at 12 months was 51.7% (95% confidence interval, 33.6 to 67.1).
-While there is no direct evidence, the results appear to be promising. - FMEC discussed that the evidence is of low certainty given the absence of direct comparators and the nonrandomized single-arm study design (ROAR trial).
+- FMEC concluded that it is uncertain whether dabrafenib-trametinib demonstrates acceptable clinical value versus appropriate comparators in the Canadian setting. - FMEC members highlighted the following points: - o FMEC discussed that given the rarity of this condition, the results from the ROAR trial likely represent the best available evidence.
+FMEC highlighted that all the outcomes assessed in the ROAR trial (ORR, DoR, PFS, OS and safety) are important.
+However, there is a lack of evidence for important outcomes such as the HRQoL.
+Further, there is a lack of details on impact to the disease burden, such as outcomes to measure the delay in requiring certain procedures (e.g., tracheostomy), duration of hospitalization and improvement in feeding functions. - o FMEC discussed that the clinical effects are meaningful.
+Based on the ROAR trial with a median follow-up of 11.1 months, the overall response rate was 56% (95% CI 38.1 to 72.1) and the overall survival at 12 month was 51.7% (95% CI 33.6 to 67.1).
+While there is no direct evidence, the results appear to be promising. - o FMEC discussed the evidence is of low certainty given the absence of direct comparators and non-randomized single arm study design (ROAR trial).